-Thanks to Covid-19, America’s unemployment rate reached as high as 14.7% in April 2020, its highest level since the Great Depression.
-Things have improved dramatically since then, with the rate either falling or holding (mostly) steady every month since, and now down to 3.5% – the lowest it’s been since 1969.
+Due to Covid-19, America’s unemployment rate reached as high as 14.7% in April 2020, its highest level since the Great Depression.
+But things improved fairly quickly, with unemployment falling to multi-decade lows in the two years that followed.
 What happened to stocks in 2020 and 2021 was evidence of the unemployment-stock market correlation at play.

-Here’s what that correlation looks like on a 20-year chart, dating back to August 2003.
+Here’s what that correlation looks like on a 25-year chart, dating back to September 2000.
 (The black line is the S&P 500, the blue line is the unemployment rate.)

 [text_ad]